SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 is created by calling ``SmallNumber.init(wrappedValue: 2, maximum: 9)``.

-In addition to the wrapped value, a property wrapper can define a *projected value*.
+In addition to the wrapped value, you can define a *projected value* for a property wrapper.
-The projected value lets a property wrapper expose additional functionality --- for example, a property wrapper that manages access to a database can expose a ``flushDatabaseConnection()`` method on its projected value.
+A property wrapper can expose additional functionality as a projected value --- for example, a property wrapper that manages access to a database can expose a ``flushDatabaseConnection()`` method on its projected value.
 The name of the projected value is the same as the wrapped value,